EMBL-EBI-TSI/cpa-network/README.md

 #TSI Cloud Portal - network deployment
 Deploy a private network in the Cloud

-## Required variables for OpenStack
+## Required variables for AWS

-`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your Google Cloud Project
+`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your AWS Project

 ## Required variables for Google Cloud Platform